 Gardening is a craft that brings a lot of joy, fun, and fulfillment.
 It inspires our natural desire to create and provide for ourselves.
 You can grow what you eat and eat what you grow.
-If you put into it some thoughts, it can replace your grocery shopping altogether.
+If you put some thought into it, it can replace a big portion of your grocery shopping list.
 Wow!
 Do you want to grow what you eat and eat what you grow?
-I bet you want to!
+I bet you do!
 Let’s get started.

 Find out what you eat

 It is fun to grow things that look so interesting in a catalog.
 But then what?
-Anyone with me?
-You grow this ornamental kale, lots of it, and do not know what to do with it.
-Well, thankfully it looked good and was fun to grow.
+Is anyone with me?
+You grow lots of ornamental kale and do not know what to do with it.
+Well, thankfully, it looked good and was fun to grow.

 Find some of your family’s favorite recipes and write down everything you need to make those yummy meals; make a list.